-There is still plenty of time to in September sow new lawns, but don't to delay beyond September since diseases can attack the weak seedlings.
-Details of sowing a new lawn are provided in August Lawn Care.
+There is still plenty of time to in September sow new lawns or reseed areas that have been worn down by footfall, but don't delay beyond September, since diseases can attack the weak seedlings.
+Details of sowing a new lawn are provided in April Lawn Care.

 Any lawns that were sown last month or earlier this month can be expected to germinate and start showing green after around 10 to 14 days, provided that the ground has been kept moist.
 Any stones that appear should be removed without delay.
 Once this is done and the new grass has grown to about 2 to 3 cm (1 in) high, it can be given a light rolling to settle the surface so that grass seedlings are bedded-in.
 Do not do any heavy rolling, especially when the soil is wet, as this will cause compaction.
 Most of the weeds appearing at this time of year will be annuals and are usually killed after a few mowings.

 The first main cut should be applied when the grass is around 6·5 cm (2.5 in) long, and the mower blades should be set to at least 2·5 cm (1 in) high.
 This will tidy the lawn and encourage the grass to break out from the base and thicken up.
 The mowings should then be collected and disposed of because there will almost certainly be a lot of weed seeds amongst them.
 Whatever kind of mower you use, it must be really sharp so that the blades of grass are cut through or the grasses may just be torn out of the ground.
 Therefore a rotary mower is better than a cylinder type in this case.